SARS-CoV-2 research: Second possible effective mechanism of remdesivir discovered

-Category: Environment Hits: 5After infection, SARS-CoV-2 causes the host cell to produce new virus particles and suppresses host cell defence mechanisms.
+Category: Environment Hits: 15After infection, SARS-CoV-2 causes the host cell to produce new virus particles and suppresses host cell defence mechanisms.
 Virus protein nsP3 plays a central role in the latter process.
 Using structural analyses, researchers have now discovered that a decomposition product of the remdesivir binds to nsP3.
 This previously unknown effective mechanism may be important for the development of new drugs to combat RNA viruses.

 Read more https://www.sciencedaily.com/releases/2021/05/210510113530.htm